 Days are short and chilling.
-Culture visits and places of low altitude are famous for winter.
+Cultural visits and places of low altitude are famous for winter.
 If you still love extra adventure, you may select trekking in the Annapurna and Langtang Everest regions.
-The excellent thing in travel this season is less crowded with people at lodge and trails
+The excellent thing about travel this season is less crowded with people at lodges and trails

 Traveling in Nepal, the very much suitable season is Spring.
 It is a time when forest meadows and trees will get green which is everywhere within your surroundings.
-During the day and in the evening time it might rain occasionally.
-In the whole forest, it is a season for blooming flowers including bush flowers and Rhododendron.
-This season is also suitable for climbing peaks and high passes treks.
+During the day and in the evening time, it might rain occasionally.
+In the whole forest, it is a season for blooming flowers including bush flowers and Rhododendrons.
+This season is also suitable for climbing peaks and high pass treks.
 So after autumn due to the excellent weather spring is the best choice for trekkers and climbers.

 The Bay of Bengal in India determines the monsoon of Nepal.
 The monsoon season is known as the offseason in Tourism in Nepal.
-And it is one major travel tips for Nepal.
+And it is one major travel tip for Nepal.
 It is because of frequent landslides and muddy trails.
 But one can do treks to some area which lies in the rain shadow area.
-Monsoon is a lovely season to explore the forbidden kingdom of Upper Mustang, Jomsom and, sacred pilgrimage destination Muktinath some of the other trails of the Annapurna region.
-Rich in cultural and natural heritages, Tibet and Dolpo are other places to explore at the time of monsoon.
+Monsoon is a lovely season to explore the forbidden kingdom of Upper Mustang, Jomsom, sacred pilgrimage destination Muktinath some of the other trails of the Annapurna region.
+Rich in cultural and natural heritages, Tibet and Dolpo are other places to explore during the time of monsoon.

 Not advisable to drink tap water in Nepal, but bottled mineral water is safe and available everywhere.
 In good standard hotels and restaurants Ice in drinks is generally Ok, but it is good to avoid it in country areas or street stalls.